-If product liability lawsuits are brought against Aequus, Aequus may incur substantial liabilities and may be required to limit commercialization of AQS1301, if approved.
+If product liability lawsuits are brought against Aequus, Aequus may incur substantial liabilities and may be required to limit commercialization of any of its internal development programs, if approved.

-Aequus faces a potential risk of product liability as a result of the clinical testing of AQS1301 and will face an even greater risk if Aequus commercializes AQS1301, if approved, or any other current or future product candidate.
+Aequus faces a potential risk of product liability as a result of the clinical testing of its product candidates and will face an even greater risk if Aequus commercializes any of them, if approved.
 For example, Aequus may be sued if any product candidate Aequus develops allegedly causes injury or is found to be otherwise unsuitable during product testing, manufacturing, marketing or sale.
 Any such product liability claims may include allegations of defects in manufacturing, defects in design, a failure to warn of dangers inherent in the product, negligence, strict liability and a breach of warranties.
 Claims could also be asserted under state consumer protection acts.
 If Aequus cannot successfully defend itself against product liability claims, Aequus may incur substantial liabilities or be required to limit commercialization of the product candidate subject to such claims.
 Even successful defense would require significant financial and management resources.
 Regardless of the merits or eventual outcome, liability claims may result in:

-- Decreased demand for AQS1301 or any future product candidates that Aequus may develop; - Injury to Aequus' reputation; - Withdrawal of clinical trial participants; - Costs to defend any related litigation; - A diversion of management's time and Aequus' resources; - Substantial monetary awards to trial participants or patients; - Product recalls, withdrawals or labeling, marketing or promotional restrictions; - Loss of revenue: - The inability to commercialize AQS1301 or any other of Aequus' internal product candidates, if approved; - A decline in Aequus' stock price; and
+- Decreased demand for AQS1303, AQS1304 and any other product candidates that Aequus may develop;

+- Injury to Aeguus' reputation;

+- Withdrawal of clinical trial participants;

+- Costs to defend any related litigation;

+- A diversion of management's time and Aeguus' resources;

+- Substantial monetary awards to trial participants or patients;

+- Product recalls, withdrawals or labeling, marketing or promotional restrictions;

+- Loss of revenue:

+- The inability to commercialize AQS1303, AQS1304 or any other of Aeguus' internal product candidates, if approved;

+- A decline in Aeguus' stock price; and

-• Exposure to adverse publicity.
+- Exposure to adverse publicity.